 - Maintaining a physical distance of 2 metres from others when possible

-- Limiting activities to 50 participants or less (including players and spectators)
+- Limiting activities to 50 participants or less (no spectators allowed)

 - Frequent and enhanced cleaning and disinfecting of high-touch surfaces

 - No travel for the purpose of physical activity